 3-D tomosynthesis is being proven effective for women of all breast densities — from fatty to extremely dense.
 However, women with dense tissue may benefit from it most.
 You may also consider 3-D tomosynthesis if you have any of the following risk factors:

 - Other factors that may increase your risk for breast cancer

-Erlanger offers digital mammography at four imaging centers: Erlanger Baroness (downtown on 3rd Street), Erlanger East (Gunbarrel Road), Erlanger North (Morrison Springs Road) and Erlanger Bledsoe (Wheelertown Avenue).
+Erlanger offers digital mammography at five imaging centers: Erlanger Baroness (downtown on 3rd Street), Erlanger East (Gunbarrel Road), Erlanger North (Morrison Springs Road) and Erlanger Bledsoe (Wheelertown Avenue), and Erlanger Western Carolina Hospital (Murphy, NC).
 Digital mammography is very similar to the standard mammography in that it uses x-rays to produce the image.
 However, the images are stored in the computer for convenient access for the radiologists and physicians.
 The brightness, contrast and size of the images are then adjusted to see more areas clearly.
 The images can also be sent electronically to other locations and specialists.
 Plus, this new form of imaging does not require a physician referral — anyone interested can request it.

 To further aid in early detection, our Baroness and East breast imaging locations now offer a quick risk assessment to help determine if you may be at higher risk for certain types of cancers as a result of hereditary risk factors.
 You simply complete a brief, online questionnaire when you arrive for your mammogram.
 And if you’re a resident of Tennessee without insurance, you may be eligible for a free well-woman visit and mammogram screening through the Erlanger Well Woman Early Detection program, in partnership with Tennessee Breast and Cervical Program.